925800521/spapager/README.md

 Together with the event, additional event data is sent, being:

-* The page transitioned from
+* fromPage - The page transitioned from.
-* The page transitioned to
+* toPage - The page transitioned to
-* The type of transition used
+* transition - The type of transition used.

 *Syntax*